craigfrancis/framework/framework/0.1/doc/helpers/config.md

 	config::get('name');
 	config::get('name', 'Default');

 In the Object Orientated world, the config helper works as a singleton.
-While this is known to have issues in many cases, here makes it very easy to get/set information that should be globally available.
+While this is known to have issues in many cases, in this case it makes it very easy to get/set information that should be globally available.

 ---

-# Set values
+## Set values

 Once the [config.php](../../doc/setup/config.md) file has been processed, variables can be `set` with: